nwnxee/unified/Plugins/Weapon/Documentation/README.md

 NWNX_Weapon_SetGreaterWeaponFocusFeat | Associate a greater weapon focus feat (default: +1 attack bonus) to a weapon NWNX_Weapon_SetGreaterWeaponSpecializationFeat | Associate a greater weapon specialization feat (default: +2 damage bonus) to a weapon
-NWNX_Weapon_SetWeaponIsMonkWeapon | Set the weapon to be considered a monk weapon NWNX_Weapon_SetOption | Set different options of the plugin.
+NWNX_Weapon_SetWeaponIsMonkWeapon | Set the weapon to be considered a monk weapon NWNX_Weapon_SetOption | Set different options of the plugin

-The NWNX_Weapon_SetOption function can be used to define the attack and damage bonus of the GreaterWeaponFocusFeat and GreaterWeaponSpecializationFeat respectively.
+The NWNX_Weapon_SetOption function can be used to define the attack and damage bonusses of the Greater Weapon Focus Feats and Greater Weapon Specialization Feats respectively.